Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Methodology

-Compared with the bound (\ref{eq:marg-err}), (\ref{eq:qmargin}) make the choice of $\gamma$ varying with $f_t$ and the cost is an additional constant term $C_q^2$ and the constraint $\hat{\gamma}_{q,t}>\tau$ that typically holds for large enough $q$ in practice.
-In applications, the stochastic gradient descent method often effectively improves the training margin distributions along the drops of training errors, a small enough $\tau$ and large enough $q$ usually meet $\hat{\gamma}_{q,t}>\tau$.
+Compared with the bound (\ref{eq:marg-err}), Theorem \ref{thm:qmargin} bound (\ref{eq:qmargin}) makes it possible to choose $\gamma_t$ varying with $f_t$ and the cost is an additional constant term in $C_q$ as well as the constraint $\hat{\gamma}_{q,t}>\tau$ that typically holds for large enough $q$ in practice.
+In applications, the stochastic gradient descent method often effectively improves the training margin distributions along with the reduction of training errors, a small enough $\tau$ and large enough $q$ usually meet $\hat{\gamma}_{q,t}>\tau$.
 Moreover, even with the choice $\tau=\exp(-B)$, constant term $ \sqrt{[\log\log_2(4(M+l)/\tau)]/n}=O(\sqrt{\log B/n})$ is still negligible and thus very little cost is paid in the upper bound.

-In practice, tuning $q\in [0,1]$ is far easier than tuning $\gamma>0$ directly and setting a large enough $q\geq 0.9$ usually provides us lots of information about the generalization performance.
-The quantile margin works effectively when the dynamics of large margin distributions reflects the behavior of generalization error, e.g. Figure \ref{fig:bcnn-main}.
-In this case, after certain epochs of training, the large margins have to be sacrificed to further improve small margins to reduce the training loss, that typically indicates a possible saturation or overfitting in test error.
+In practice, tuning $q\in [0,1]$ is far easier than tuning $\gamma>0$ directly and setting a large enough $q$ usually provides us lots of information about the generalization performance.
+The quantile margin works effectively when the dynamics of high margin distributions reflect the behaviour of generalization error, e.g. as shown in Figure \ref{fig:bcnn-main}.
+In this case, after certain epochs of training, the high margins have to be sacrificed to further improve the low margins for reducing the training loss, that typically indicates a possible saturation or overfitting in test error.